erdeivit/docs/docs/en-us/tooldev/consensus/vote_validator.md

 ### Consensus Nodes

-In the above steps, we calcuate the number of consensus nodes as `Count`, and take validators from the candiate list ranked by votes in descending order.
+In the above steps, we calculate the number of consensus nodes as `Count`, and take validators from the candidate list ranked by votes in descending order.
 When candidates is not enough, it will be supplemented from `StandbyValidators`.
 Finally, the consensus nodes are determined.

 > [!Note]
 >